 and Domiciliary Care Allowance)

-- Department of Social Protection Temporary Provisions Payment (commonly
+- Department of Employment Affairs and Social Protection Temporary Provisions Payment (commonly

 referred to as the Christmas Bonus payment)

 - Mobility Allowance (where paid to the applicant)

 - Rental Accommodation Scheme